 You probably also want to have a look at RegexBuddy and RegexMagic.
 Both products are available separately.
 RegexBuddy makes it much easier to work with the regular expression syntax to create and edit regular expressions for use with PowerGREP and a variety of other tools and programming languages.
 While editing a regular expression in PowerGREP, simply click the RegexBuddy button in the Action toolbar to edit it with RegexBuddy.
-RegexMagic allows you to generate regular expression flavors, including the one used by PowerGREP.
-Simply click the RegexMagic button in the Action toolbar to generate a regular expression flavors, including the one used by PowerGREP.
+RegexMagic allows you to generate regular expressions without dealing with the regular expression syntax at all.
+RegexMagic supports all popular regular expression flavors, including the one used by PowerGREP.
+Simply click the RegexMagic button in the Action toolbar to generate a regular expression.